Percona XtraDB Cluster limitations¶

 Do not use one or more dot characters (.) when defining the values for the following variables:

-MySQL and XtraBackup handles the value in different ways and this difference causes unpredictable behavior.
+MySQL and XtraBackup handle the value in different ways, and this difference causes unpredictable behavior.